FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Introduction

-To address these pressing issues, we propose FMASH, a novel framework that mainly consists of two phases, where the Phase 1 can efficiently integrate the multiscale associations of symptoms and herbs to provide the refined embedding representation of them, meanwhile Phase 2 involves the design and training of two different TCM formula generation models based on the features extracted from Phase 1.
-The features herein are refined by \textbf{Feature Refinement (FR)}, to better improve the effectiveness of formula recommendation and clinical practice capabilities.
-As shown in Fig.\ref{fig:fmash_framework}, the thoroughly designed FMASH mainly includes several function modules and newly developed method, and the main contributions of this work can be summarized as:
+To address these pressing issues, we propose FMASH, a novel framework consists mainly of two stages (designated as Stages 1 and 2) and several functional modules, as shown in Figure \ref{fig:fmash_framework}.
+In the framework, Stage 1 is mainly for the development of a universal mechanism for \textbf{Multiscale Association Representation Learning of Symptoms and Herbs (MARLSH)}, which can efficiently integrate multiscale associations of symptoms and herbs to provide refined embeddings of them.
+Stage 2 involves designing and training two different types of model for TCM formula recommendation, i.e., the traditional unordered formula recommendation model (\textbf{FMASH$\_$RS}) and the herb sequential generative model (\textbf{FMASH$\_$Seq}), respectively, based on the refined feature embeddings extracted from Stage 1.
+In addition, this framework comprises four main functional modules: (1) \textbf{Heterogeneous Graph Embedding (HGE)} module, (2) \textbf{Molecular-Level Feature Integration (MLFI)} module, (3) \textbf{Matching Refinement Mechanism (MRM)} module, and (4) \textbf{Feature Refinement (FR)} module.
+The main contributions of this work can be summarized as follows: